 112 points including at least one of the following subjects: Mathematics, Physics, Chemistry, Biology, Human Biology, Psychology, PE, Sport Studies.

 BTEC National Diploma

-DMM - Sports Science, Sports Studies, Applied Science
+DMM to include Sports Science, Sports Studies or Applied Science

 Access to HE

 60 Credits, 45 at level 3, 30 at Distinction level, the other 15 will be at level 2 and will be ungraded

 Irish Leaving Certificate

 112 points to include at lease one of Maths, English, Science Biology, Chemistry, Physics

 Pass of 65% to include Maths, Biology and Physics